scurid-inc/sample-apps/robotics/README.md

-# Simulating Robotics with Scurid
+# Simulating Robots with Scurid
 The codebase contains code associated with ARGoS 3 simulator to simulate robotics scenario.
 It is one of the numerous example of applications of Scurid under sample-apps repository.

 ## Pre-Requisites
-If using any of the sample apps ensure that you have a running Scurid setup.
-If not please follow the steps [here](https://www.scurid.com/get-started) to get started.
-Also see our [documentation](https://docs.scurid.com) for more details.

 ### Golang